-Best-Match models use statistical techniques and vector-space models to compute the similarity between documents and they rank the retrieved documents based on some relevance measure [Belkin 92].
-However, a ranked linear list provides users with a limited view of the information space and it does not directly suggest how a query could be modified.
+Best-Match models use statistical techniques and vector-space models to compute the similarity between documents and they rank the retrieved documents based on some relevance measure [Belkin 92]:

-The InfoCrystal does not lock users into just one way of viewing the data.
-It helps users decide how to proceed in the search process because the quantitative information associated with an interior icon tells them how much additional items they can expect if they select it.
+- "Tunnel vision": A ranked linear list provides users with a limited view of the information space and it does not suggest directly how the space could be explored in other ways. - □ The InfoCrystal does not lock users into just one way of viewing the data, but they can explore an information space in a flexible and fluid way. - Little search support: The ranked list does not provide users with the information needed to modify a query if the need arises. - The InfoCrystal helps users decide how to proceed in the search process because the quantitative information associated with an interior icon tells them how much additional items they can expect if they select it.
 Further, the bull's-eye layout shows users in a qualitative way how the ranked items are related to the input criteria.